moodleulpgc/moodle35ulpgc/theme/adaptable/README.txt

 There are 8 rows where you can add up to 4 blocks in each with a total of 32 block of different size.
 See pix/layout.png for more information.

-You can enter any HTML code to the block, include FA icons, images, videos and apply inline styles.
+You can enter any HTML code to the block, include FA icons, images, videos and apply in-line styles.

 Some samples: